rasmiru/ai-assist/README.md

 npm run build
 ```

+Copy contents of `build` into S3 bucket or AWS Amplify for webhosting.

 ## Built With
 * React - A JavaScript library for building user interfaces
 * Chakra UI - A simple, modular and accessible component library for React